GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Bumpy Bowl](bumpy-bowl.webp)

-We can also now look at our "Low Poly" object and see that it looks nice and bumpy.
+We can also now look at our `Low Poly` object and see that it looks nice and bumpy.
 But there is one tiny problem, It's far too shiny!
 This is because its roughness map is entirely black or 0.0, this corresponds to a mirror like shine.
-So of course our next step should be to bake a roughness map
+So of course our next step should be to bake a roughness map.

 # Baking a Roughness Map